7 Great Holiday Gifts for Children With Cerebral Palsy

 7. Elefun

-Recommended by the Cerebral Palsy Foundation (CPF) in its annual Gift Guide, Elefun (by Hasbro Gaming®) is a children’s game featuring a motorized elephant that produces music and other fun sounds.
+Previously recommended by the CPF, Elefun (by Hasbro Gaming®) is a children’s game featuring a motorized elephant that produces music and other fun sounds.
 Armed with a net, each player attempts to catch floating butterflies as they are blown out of the elephant’s 3-foot trunk.

 For children with cerebral palsy, the game is excellent for teaching hand-eye coordination and helping children develop fine motor skills as they move about the room (or yard) attempting to collect as many butterflies as they can.